eevaain/Legacy-OpenGL-SNAKE/README.md

 intentions:
-- i'm an amateur programmer and i can barely consider myself a full-stack developer. wanted to start developing a deeper competency in problem-solving with code rather than sit on my ass and write monkey frontend code (sorry frontend devs)
+- i'm an amateur programmer and i can barely consider myself a full-stack developer. wanted to start developing a deeper competency in problem-solving with code rather than sit on my ass and write monkey lizard brain markup frontend code (sorry frontend devs)

 - i wanted to get better at low-level programming -> uncover the black box behind computer graphics.
 - i wanted to make snake in 6502 assembly on my homebrew computer but i had no clue how to approach making it.